kevinolega/callcentertrainingtips/_posts/2012-09-18-disadvantage-perk.md

 I knew that money wasn't unlimited and had to look for ways to earn at an early age.

-This led me to make a combination of ideal and practical choices like wanting to become the perfect partner and be self sufficient.
+This led me to make a combination of ideal and practical choices like wanting to become the perfect partner and be self-sufficient.

 ### 5. We don't come from a wealthy family